 Houston Music Hall Foundation / “Broadway Across America.”
 The Hobby Center for the Performing Arts has been Houston’s venue for traveling Broadway shows since it opened in 2002.
 When a change in control by its private partner and other circumstances in the market threatened to undermine the Hobby Center’s ability to operate, Manne helped negotiate new agreements that put the Hobby Center on a secure financial footing.
 Manne later represented the Hobby Center in several other pro bono matters involving leases, vendors, and personal injuries

 Litigation Against White Supremacists

 The Nationalist Movement v.
 Access Houston Cable Corp.
-When the City of Houston’s public access television station was sued by The Nationalist Movement, a virulently racist white supremacist organization in Mississippi, Manne represented Access Houston on pro bono basis.
+When the City of Houston’s public access television station was sued by The Nationalist Movement, a virulently racist white supremacist organization in Mississippi, Manne represented Access Houston in the matter on a pro bono basis.
 The Nationalist Movement contended that the small fee Access Houston charged for broadcasting any programming produced outside the Houston area violated its free speech rights under the First Amendment.
-After more than ten years of litigation that included an injunction proceeding, dismissal on summary judgment and an appeal to the Fifth Circuit, Access Houston fully prevailed in a trial in federal district court.
+After more than a decade of litigation that included an injunction proceeding, dismissal on summary judgment and an appeal to the Fifth Circuit, Access Houston fully prevailed in a trial in federal district court.
 All of The Nationalist Movement’s claims against Access Houston were dismissed.